 Nach Baliye 8 Grand Finale: Divyanka Tripathi-Vivek Dahiya Win Nach Baliye 8 Trophy!

 While a few said Sanam Johar-Abigail Pande are winners of the show, a few others speculated that Sanaya Irani-Mohit Sehgal bagged the trophy.
-But, now there are reports that Divyanka Tripathi and Vivek Dahiya have bagged the trophy.
+But, the winner of this season is Divyanka Tripathi and Vivek Dahiya.
+Sanaya-Mohit was declared the second runner-up, while Sanam-Abigail was announced as the first runner-up.
+Read on...

 Divyanka Fan Page